Beovu Eye Injection Risks and Vision Loss Concerns

 Many of the potential Beovu side effects, including retinal vasculitis and retinal artery occlusion, can result in severe and permanent blindness.

-A study published in the American Journal of Ophthalmology Case Reports revealed that retinal vasculitis leading to severe vision loss had occurred after multiple injections.
-Researchers concluded, “It is not always possible to guarantee safety even if the patient has tolerated previous brolucizumab treatments without incidents.”
+A study published in the American Journal of Ophthalmology revealed that retinal vasculitis leading to severe vision loss had occurred after multiple Beovu injections.
+Researchers concluded that “it is not always possible to guarantee safety, even if the patient has tolerated previous brolucizumab treatments without incidents.”

 Timeline of Beovu Safety Warnings and Updates

-The FDA originally approved the use of Beovu to treat wet AMD, but that decision was quickly followed by some key safety warnings and updates.
+The FDA originally approved the use of Beovu to treat wet AMD, but quickly followed that decision with some key safety warnings and updates.

-On October 7, 2019, the FDA authorized Beovu injections to treat patients with wet AMD.
-Approval was granted based on evidence from two clinical trials that included 1,459 patients between the ages of 50 and 97 who had been diagnosed with wet AMD.
+The FDA authorized Beovu injections to treat patients with wet AMD.
+The agency granted approval based on evidence from two clinical trials that included 1,459 patients between the ages of 50 and 97 who had received wet AMD diagnoses.

 Patients began experiencing adverse side effects.
-Concerns mounted about a potential link between Boveau use and the development of irreversible retinal vascular occlusion and/or retinal vasculitis that could rob people of their vision.
-An American Journal of Ophthalmology editorial urged doctors to stop using the medication until further research was completed.
+Concerns mounted about a potential link between Beovu use and the development of irreversible retinal vascular occlusion or retinal vasculitis, potentially leading to vision loss.
+An American Journal of Ophthalmology editorial urged doctors to stop prescribing the medication until researchers determine the causes of Beovu’s adverse events.

 Novartis responded to the complaints of vasculitis and occlusion by funding a separate safety review.
-The results were released on April 8, 2020.
-In response to the safety study revealing new potential risk factors, Novartis indicated it would update prescribing information to include warnings about an increased risk of “retinal vasculitis and/or retinal vascular occlusion that could result in severe vision loss.”
+In response to the safety study revealing new potential risk factors, Novartis indicated it would update prescribing information to include warnings about an increased risk of “retinal vasculitis and/or retinal vascular occlusion that may result in severe vision loss.”

 The safety label warning update came too late for many patients.
-Some Beovu users are pursuing lawsuits to hold Novartis responsible for releasing a dangerous product and failing to alert patients to the medication’s risks.
+Some patients are pursuing Beovu lawsuits to hold Novartis responsible for releasing a dangerous product and failing to alert patients about the medication’s risks.

 Who May Be at Greater Risk for Complications?